 Reduce risks: Objects on your property such as dead trees pose risks to your home in a storm.
 Removing them may have a positive impact on your premium.

 Upgrade old systems: If your home has old wiring or outdated plumbing, bringing them up to standard can have a positive impact on your premiums.
 So can installing new siding and roofing that better protects your home or replacing old oil tanks and furnaces with new, high-efficiency systems.

 Be a good customer: Pay your premiums on time or set up automatic payment arrangements with your insurer.
 Also, don’t make unnecessary claims.
 These may keep you in the high-risk pool and raise your premiums.
 If you can fix an issue on your own for little expense, it’s best to take care of it yourself.

 Consider a no-frills policy: Say you’ve bought a fixer-upper.
 If you can find an insurer who’s willing to sell you a very basic policy, you may be able to save money while you complete improvements to your property.
 A no-frills policy will include features such as repairing fire or storm damage.
-But it won’t pay for extras such as the costs of accommodations if some event forces you from the home8 (assuming you are able to live in it during the renovation).
+But it won’t pay for extras such as the costs of accommodations if some event forces you from your home.

 Once you’ve taken steps to reduce your premiums, input the details of your home into our free, online calculator to compare high risk home insurance rates from the 75+ leading providers in Canada.